OdysLam/clyell/_posts/2020/2020-04-20-balena-nginx-rpi.md

     - balena
     - technology
     - nginx
-excerpt: "How to host your website at home with a Raspberry pi"
+excerpt: "A complete guide on how to host your website at home with a Raspberry pi"
 image: https://i.imgur.com/Zd3GZX7.jpg
 vertical: iot
 ---